oucb/scrapez/README.md

 * Backup scraped data locally or on the cloud.

 ## Quickstart (Docker)
 You'll need to have `docker` and `docker-compose` installed.
-Then run:
 ```
+# Get the code
 git clone https://github.com/ocervell/scrapez.git

+# Go to the code folder
 cd scrapez

+# Bring up the services
 docker-compose up
 ```